What Is a Futures Contract? How It Works, Explained

 An options contract gives the buyer the right, but not the obligation, to buy or sell the underlying asset at a specified price before or at expiration.
 The buyer of an option can choose not to exercise it if the market moves against them, limiting their loss to the premium paid.
 This optionality does not exist in futures contracts.

 A futures contract is a standardized legal agreement to buy or sell a specific asset at a fixed price on a future date.
-Its key components — underlying asset, contract size, expiration date, settlement method, and margin requirements — are defined by the exchange and apply equally to all participants.
-Understanding how contracts are priced, how positions are marked to market daily, and how settlement works at expiration is foundational to understanding how futures markets function within the broader financial system.
+Its key components, including the underlying asset, contract size, expiration date, settlement method, and margin requirements, are defined by the exchange and apply equally to all participants.
+Traders looking to access crypto futures can trade perpetual contracts on Bitcoin, Ethereum, and Solana on Backpack Exchange.

 Learn more about Backpack